-Penal Code 487 PC is the California statute that defines the crime of grand theft as unlawfully taking someone else’s property when the property is valued at $950.00 or more.
+Under Penal Code 487 PC, California law defines the crime of grand theft as unlawfully taking someone else’s property when the property is valued at $950.00 or more.
 If the property is valued at less than $950.00, the charge can only be filed as the less serious offense of petty theft.

 Examples of actions that can lead to grand theft charges in California include: